wp-plugins/good-writer-checkify/readme.txt

 == Frequently Asked Questions ==
 = Do the checkboxes get saved anywhere, or are they just there for the visual reminder purpose = Yes, this is really the main benefit of Good Writer Checkify.
-Each individual blog entry gets its own separate checklist .. i.e. each Blog Entry remembers how many of the checkpoints have been satisfied.
+Each individual Blog entry gets its own separate checklist .. i.e. each Blog Entry remembers how many of the "check points" have been satisfied.

-= So even if I have 2 or 3 unpublished Drafts In-progress at the same time.. the checked Checkboxes unique to each post ? = Yes
+= So even if I have 2 or 3 un-published Drafts In-progress at the same time.. the checked Checkboxes remain unique to each post ? =
+Yes

-= Why is that the checkbox's don't seem to be saved when I click on Saav Draft  = This plugin requires that you at least put something - even just a couple of characters as a beginning - in the Title box, before clicking Save Draft.
+= Why is that the checkbox's don't seem to be saved when I click on Save Draft ?  = This plugin requires that you at least put something - even just a couple of characters as a beginning - in the Title box, before clicking Save Draft, so that it knows it's saving a unique blog entry.

 = I'd like to just use the blog check-off items that I see in the screenshots = Okay, just open the sample_blog_guidelines.txt file in the root of this plugin's directory.